erjiang/tuntuntun/README.md

 ----------

 1. *(done)* Convince Go to open a tun device and read from it.
-2. Be able to proxy packets on the local machine by rewriting sender IP.
+2. *(done)* Be able to proxy packets on the local machine by rewriting sender IP.
 3. Auto-configure routing to route all network traffic through the tun device.
 4. Handle retransmission, ordering, etc. (Effectively reimplementing TCP.)
-5. Load-balance connection across multiple physical connections.
+5. *(done)* Load-balance connection across multiple physical connections.

 Questions and Answers